istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

     $ echo $token
     {{< /text >}}

-1. You can access Dashboard using the kubectl command-line tool by running the following command:
+1. You can Access Dashboard using the kubectl command-line tool by running the following command:

     {{< text bash >}}
     $ kubectl proxy